Entries Tagged 'Bug Defect tracking' ↓

 Do you believe that software errors occur only once and that on being fixed they never resurface?
 I feel that about 30% of the errors reoccur.

 In this article, I want to cover how important it is to document some of the frequently encountered errors.

 Below, you will find some common areas where issues are seen and a template to document them.
 Continue reading →

 March 3rd, 2016 — Bug Defect tracking, Testing Tips and Resources

 Blocker defects add tons of drama to otherwise regular test days.

 In this article, I want to cover some steps a tester can take when dealing with them.

 I am going to assume that our dear readers already understand Severity and Priority of defects deeply.
 Need a quick recap?
 Check this out.

 Now, does it always mean we need to completely stop testing if we come across a blocker issue?
 Continue reading →

-In the world of software testing a defect once found should be consistently reproducible so the tester can report with conviction, developer can fix with clarity and the QA team can close with confidence.
+In the world of software testing, a defect once found should be consistently reproducible so the tester can report with conviction, a developer can fix with clarity and the QA team can close with confidence.